Holographic will: Switzerland

+Ukraine

+Under article 1247 of the Civil Code of Ukraine, wills are required to be in writing, with a signature and the indication of place and date of its execution.
+Wills also must be certified by a notary or other public official.
+The civil code also allows for persons aboard ships, in penal institutions, on active-duty military service, or in a medical facility to have their testament certified by a person in a position of authority (e.g. ship captain, warden, commanding officer, head physician).
+In these cases, two witnesses are required to sign the will.
+These witnesses may not be family members or heirs, and must be competent to read and sign a will.

 United Kingdom

-In the United Kingdom, unwitnessed holographic wills were valid in Scotland until the Requirements of Writing Scotland Act 1995 which abolished the provision; such wills written after 1 August 1995 are now invalid in England, Wales, Scotland, and Northern Ireland.
+In the United Kingdom, unwitnessed holographic wills were valid in Scotland until the Requirements of Writing (Scotland) Act 1995 which abolished the provision; such wills written after 1 August 1995 are now invalid in England, Wales, Scotland, and Northern Ireland.

 South America

 Brazil

 Holographic wills are permitted under article 1876 of the Brazilian civil code.
 To be valid, a testament must be fully handwritten and signed by its author, as well as signed by three witnesses.
 The law also allows for typed wills signed by three witnesses.
 If a handwritten will does not have the requisite witness signatures, it can be still accepted as valid at the judge's discretion, as per article 1879.

+Chile

+While article 1011 of the Chilean civil code simply requires wills to be written—without explicitly distinguishing between hand and typewritten—in practice, holographic wills are not permitted.

+Article 1027 makes it possible, however, for a foreign holographic will to be valid in matters pertaining to the testator's relationship with Chilean nationals and his or her property in Chile.

 North America

 Canada

 Inheritance law in Canada is constitutionally a provincial matter.
 The validity of holographic wills is governed by each province or territory.

+Alberta

+'Holograph wills' are explicitly recognized under Alberta's Wills and Succession Act.
+It must be signed by and wholly in the testator's own handwriting, but requires no witnesses or other formalities.

 British Columbia

 In British Columbia, wills are governed by the Wills, Estates and Succession Act.
 Holographic wills are not explicitly permitted by statute; §37 requires that a will be executed in writing with the signature of the testator and two witnesses.
 However, §58 permits courts to accept wills as valid that do not fulfill the formal validity requirements of the law, provided the court is satisfied the will represents the testamentary intentions of the deceased.
 The law explicitly allows for electronic documents, as well as handwritten changes to existing wills.